-Indicator 8.1.1LS Procedures are documented and executed for monitoring\ the implementation of the management plan\ including its policies and management objectives\ and achievement of verifiable targets\.
+Indicator 8.1.1 Procedures are drawn up and executed for monitoring the implementation of the management, plan\ (including its policies and management objectives\), for the achievement of verifiable targets\.

 Criterion 8.2.
 The Organization\ shall monitor and evaluate the environmental and social impacts of the activities carried out in the Management Unit\, and changes in its environmental condition.